OrdinaryMagician/saya_m/README.md

 ## Compatibility

-Yeah this one's also **Doom** exclusive, sorry.
+Yeah this one's **Doom** exclusive, sorry.
 That's really what the plot expects.
 Obviously, the same notes are here about the vanilla campaigns not being canon.

 ---